-You can however complete a free financial health check from the comfort of your own home and not only is it more convenient to do so, the results can be provided in order of priority, rather than what will earn someone the most commission.
+You can, however, complete a free financial health check from the comfort of your own home.
+Not only is it more convenient to do so, the results can be provided in order of priority, rather than what will earn someone the most commission.
 That being said, there are relatively few financial health check tools around, so we reveal which is the best free financial health check tool on the market and then also review the other best tools we could find.

 Which is the best free financial health check tool?

 While it is good to see that businesses are taking personal finance seriously and taking it upon themselves to develop free tools, there is clearly some work still to do.
-That is why we at Money to the Masses have developed our own free financial health check tool (Damien's Money MOT), which in just a few minutes will give you a personalised breakdown of how your finances shape up.
-By answering just a few simple, anonymous questions, you will receive a bespoke assessment of your finances, receiving a Money MOT grade (from A to E).
-You will be provided a detailed breakdown of the areas of your finances that may need attention (without having to register or provide any paperwork) You'll also be able to see how you compare to the thousands of others that have completed the health check.
+That is why we at Money to the Masses have developed our own free financial health check tool - Damien's Money MOT - which in just a few minutes will give you a personalised breakdown of how your finances shape up.
+By answering just a few simple, anonymous questions, you'll receive a bespoke assessment of your finances, receiving a Money MOT grade from A to E. You'll then be provided with a detailed breakdown of the areas of your finances that may need attention (without having to register or provide any paperwork) and you'll even be able to see how you compare to the thousands of others that have completed the health check.
 Check out our full review below.

 Damien asked himself:

-- How could we help everyone understand and improve their finances in the time it takes for an ad break on their phone, after all that's where their attention is?
+- How could we help everyone understand and improve their finances in the time it takes for an ad break on the TV?

-- In that time how could we give people an accurate and bespoke assessment of their finances, anonymously and benchmark them against their peers?
+- How could we give people an accurate and bespoke assessment of their finances - anonymously and benchmarked against their peers?

-- How could we then help them take concrete steps to improve their finances (i.e start the journey of improvement)?
+- How could we then help them to take concrete steps to improve their finances (i.e. start the journey of improvement)?

-The tool starts by asking you some personal questions about age, employment and living situation; this is so that Damien's Money MOT can personally tailor the results to you.
+The tool starts by asking you some personal questions about age, employment and living situation.
+This is so that Damien's Money MOT can personally tailor the results to your unique circumstances.
 It also ensures that information that is irrelevant to your financial situation is stripped out and does not negatively affect your score.
-Once you have answered a short series of questions (grouped into 12 categories) you will receive a star rating for each, ranging from 0 - 3 stars.
+Once you have answered a short series of questions (grouped into 12 categories), you'll receive a star rating for each, ranging from 0 - 3 stars.

-You also receive an overall grade; the highest being A+ and the lowest being E, which allows you to see how you compare the thousands that have already completed Damien's Money MOT.
-If you would like to see a full breakdown of your scores, you can sign up to receive Damien's Action Plan, in which you can opt to receive either daily or weekly emails that are tailored to you (in order of priority) to help you improve your score, however this is not obligatory, and you can skip this step entirely if you prefer.
+You also receive an overall grade; the highest being A+ and the lowest being E, which allows you to see how you compare to the thousands that have already completed Damien's Money MOT.
+If you would like to see a full breakdown of your scores, you can sign up for free to receive Damien's Action Plan, in which you can opt to receive either daily or weekly emails that are tailored to you (in order of priority) to help you improve your score.
+However, this is not obligatory, and you can skip this step entirely if you prefer.